Five diverse cartoon women with arms up showing breast cancer ribbons on shirts

 Hunger Awareness Month

-Over 40 million people in the United States live with food insecurity.
+According to Feeding America, over 50 million people in the United States rely on food assistance from charities.
 Access to food is difficult for so many people, and it likely affects your own community.
 But you can help out!
 A canned food drive for a week or even the entire month of October can do a lot for your local food bank.
 Talk to your school administration about how to set up one of these food drives.
 You and your friends or a club you’re part of can also go to a local food bank and volunteer.
 If you’d like to raise money to support your local food bank, October is also National Pizza Month.
 It may seem counterintuitive to sell food to raise money for food insecurity, but you can sell slices of pizza after school (when everyone needs a nice snack) for a small amount and donate the proceeds to your local food bank.
-For more info on ways you can help, check out the Feeding America website.

 Bullying Prevention Month